m-paolino/portfolio/content/about.md

 ### Hobbies and interests :game_die:

-Outside of work, I do like to spend time reading mystery or self-help genre books and following a number of sci-fi or comedy genre movies and TV shows (check out my [TV Time](https://www.tvtime.com/it/user/47571880/profile) profile).\
+Outside of work, I enjoy reading mystery and self-help books, indulging in sci-fi and comedy movies and TV shows (check out my [TV Time](https://www.tvtime.com/it/user/47571880/profile) profile).\
-Aspiring chef and strong impulse to play chess (here is my [Lichess](https://lichess.org/@/misterpaolino) profile and old [Chess.com](https://chess.com/member/misterpaolino) profile), to play sudoku puzzles and to watch motorsport races.\
+Aspiring chef and strong impulse for chess (here is my [Lichess](https://lichess.org/@/misterpaolino) profile and old [Chess.com](https://chess.com/member/misterpaolino) profile), sudoku puzzles and motorsport races fan.\
 In my free time, I love to spend time with my family and friends, work out (I am a little obsessed), and I am a big fan of amateur sports with other people.
 Lastly, loving to discover and venture into new places around the world, bringing me the real adventure and thrill.